juanmartinez890/medication-app/README.md

 ### GET `/care-recipients/{careRecipientId}/doses/upcoming`

 Get all upcoming doses for a care recipient.
+Doses belonging to **inactive medications** are automatically filtered out and will not be returned.

 **Path Parameters:**
 - `careRecipientId` (required)